kbkuebler/Thor2-Monitoring/README.md

 Note: *It's recommended that you're on the latest version of Hammerspace (Version 5.1.14 or greater).For older versions, please see the Hammerspace documentation.*

-1. edit `prometheus/prometheus.yaml` with the correct ip/hostnames for your environment.
+1. Edit `prometheus/prometheus.yaml` with the correct ip/hostnames for your environment.
 There is a sample config for your reference.

 2. SSH into your anvil and enable the Prometheus exporters:
 `cluster-update --prometheus-exporters-enable`